anandnbarai/assignment/5) PHP - Introduction of Laravel PHP Framework/README.md

-# PHP - Introduction of Laravel PHP Framework - Industry
+# PHP - Introduction of Laravel PHP Framework

 • How to pass Multiple Variable in route?